To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Brian plays soccer and, with his Brazilian wife, enjoys experiencing new cultures, cuisines, and music.

-Sandra earned a bachelor’s degree from Bath University and was awarded the Robert Bollam Prize for best in year.
-In 1993, she gained a diploma in marketing from the Chartered Institute of Marketing in the U.K. More recently, she completed a master’s degree in coaching and mentoring, and acquired certification as a Master Certified Developmental Coach and Consultant, a Systemic Coach and Facilitator, and a Systemic Team Coaching Coach.
-She also is qualified to administer a range of assessments including Strengths Profiles, Myers Briggs, and Hogan.
+Sandra earned a first class bachelor’s degree from Bath University, receiving the Robert Bollam Prize for best in year.
+She holds Master Certified Coach accreditation from the International Coach Federation, and has qualified as a Systemic Coach and Facilitator, a Systemic Team Coaching Coach, and Master Certified Developmental Coach and Consultant.
+In addition, she has gained a master’s degree in coaching and mentoring.
+She’s also qualified to administer a range of assessments including Strengths Profiles, Myers Briggs, and Hogan.
 Finally, she has advanced to Level B with the British Psychological Society.

 Sandra's corporate career spanned 17 years.
-After several years with ICI Public Health and Zeneca (where she was regional manager for the Far East), she moved to Hydron Ltd. There she became head of sales and marketing, belonged to a core team developing and driving a new business strategy, and held P&L responsibility for the worldwide contact lens business.
+After several years with Zeneca, where she became regional manager for the Far East, she moved to Hydron.
+There she became head of sales and marketing, belonged to a core team developing and driving a new business strategy, and held P&L responsibility for the worldwide contact lens business.
 Following Hydron’s acquisition, Sandra became director of strategic marketing for Biocompatibles Hydron, developing both the core strategy for the combined product range and the future business direction to achieve sales targets.
 Her central roles in the acquisition process required her to support global teams and to deal extensively with integration challenges and “people factors.”

-Sandra lives in near Birmingham, U.K., with her partner, daughters and pets.
-She enjoys garden design and has recently completed a 1¾ acre project.
-She has trekked extensively, climbing some of the highest active volcanoes in the world.
+Sandra lives in the U.K. with her family.
+She has travelled extensively, climbing some of the highest active volcanoes in the world.

 *TOM HOOGEWERF is a U.K.-based international management consultant with experience working in more than thirty countries and doing business with clients from at least sixty countries.
 He is fluent in French and speaks some German.